AlisAquilae/Academia/content/Notes/Lecture Notes/Hydrogeology/Hydrogeology Lecture 1.md

 A perched aquifer is a small aquifer which is created by a discontinuous aquitard, i.e. a short aquitard, which blocks only a bit of water flow above it.

 A karstic aquifer is an aquifer which is controlled by rock dissolution (i.e. holes in rock layers which are created by dissolution)

+---
+# Forms of energy that groundwater possess
+Energy is the capacity to work.
+Water flows from high to low energy.

+The 3 forms of energy associated with the flow of fluid
+- Kinetic energy (velocity head)
+- Potential / elevation energy / datum head
+- Pressure energy / pressure head

+## Kinetic energy / Velocity head
+A liquid particle possesses this energy by virtue of its motion or velicty.

+If a loiquid particle: Mass = m, and velocity = v, kinetic energy is 1/2 m v^2

+m = y / g

+or rewritten

+V^2 / 2g meters of liquid is the kinetic energy

+## Potential / Elevation energy
+This energy is possessed by virtue of its position

+Is measured with respect to a reference line (a datum), for which we most often take the mean sea level

+If a liquid particle is Z meter above the horizontal datum, potential head of the liquid, at that point, will be Z meters of the liquid

+## Pressure energy / Pressure head
+This energy is possessed by virtue of its existing pressure.
+This is measured using a piezometer tube.
+It is measured in terms of head of the liquid and called pressure head

+P = unit weight divided y by height h = y / h

+or

+h = p / y meters of the liquid

+## Total head
+Sum of all three forms of head, called hydraulic head

+H = Z + v^2 / 2g + p / y